Long-time soliton dynamics via a coarse-grained space-time method: The bosonized Schwinger model

 \subsubsection{Conservation of energy}

 We also computed the energies associated with the backreaction dynamics and used it as a metric to compare DEC-QED with other approaches for simulating time dynamics.
 Fig.\,\ref{fig:masslessCap_energies}(a) shows the energy components as a function of time obtained from simulations using the Crank-Nicolson method, the Euler method, and DEC.
 Due to the underlying property of the Crank-Nicolson (CN) method in the way it takes time-averages of spatial derivatives, there is no consistent way to compute the energies from this method.
 As a result, the total energy is not conserved in the Crank-Nicolson method and decays over time (see Fig.\,\ref{fig:masslessCap_energies}a).
-Instead of the traditional time propagation, this method also requires matrix inversions to obtain the field at all locations at once, making it grossly inefficient and memory intensive when applied to large problems.
-To quote some numbers -- to complete a simulation for $T_m=1000,\ L = 40$ with grid spacings of $dt = 0.125$ and $dx=0.333$, the CN method needs about one hour.
-The Euler method and DEC, on the other hand, both finish the simulation with the same parameters in under 5 seconds.
-These two methods also ensure that energy conservation is respected.
-The Euler method, however, introduces unphysical micro-oscillations in the total energy, as seen in Fig.\,\ref{fig:masslessCap_energies}b.
+Instead of the traditional time propagation, this method also requires matrix inversions to obtain the field at all locations at once, making it less efficient and more memory intensive when applied to large problems.
+One should note, however, that the CN method can be further optimized to achieve near $O(N)-O(N\text{log}N)$ scaling.
+For very long-time simulations, though, the runtime differences between CN, Euler’s method, and our approach eventually become significant.
+Euler's method and our spacetime-DEC approach also ensure that energy conservation is respected.
+Euler's method, however, introduces unphysical micro-oscillations in the total energy, as seen in Fig.\,\ref{fig:masslessCap_energies}b.
 These oscillations originate from the evaluation of the spatial and temporal derivatives using the discrete values of $\varphi$ obtained from solving the second-order Eq.\,\ref{eq:kleingordon}.
 The errors are then carried over to the calculation of the Hamiltonian

 where the terms in the bracket are the quadratic potential, kinetic energy, and the energy stored in the electric field, respectively.
 In DEC-QED, the derivatives are encoded on the edges of the spacetime grid and are directly solved for from the equation of motion.
 This allows for the suppression of unphysical oscillations in calculating the discretized Hamiltonian, which is given by